balajiram/reactjs-redux-styleguide/README.md

 [dump vs smart components]: https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0
 [fsc]: https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components

-Prefer [props to state](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#what-components-should-have-state).
-You almost always want to use props.
-By avoiding state when possible, you minimize redundancy, making it easier to reason about your application.

 - Separate 'components'(dump) from 'containers'(smart).
 - Prefer using a function for dump-components(shouldn't have state), a class for containers.